emberjs/website/source/guides/cookbook/client_server_interaction/loading_data_from_a_server.md

 ```

-## Discussion
+### Approach with promise
 Alternatively you could also return a promise (`Ember.Deferred`) with your finder methods.
-The code for this approach could look like the following:
+The workflow for this approach could looks like the following:

+1. You **create a promise** (`Ember.Deferred`)
+2. You make an asynchronous call to your API...
+3. ... and in your success callback you **create the result object and resolve the promise with it**.
+4. You return the promise.

+The flow mentioned above is not the sequence in which those actions are happening.
+In reality the points 1,2 and 4 are performed first.
+Then some time later, when the response returns from your server, 3 is executed. **So the real flow of actions is: 1 -> 2 -> 4 -> 3.**

 ```javascript
 App.User.reopenClass({